thinkshout/feeding-texas/learn/research.md

   stat: 1 in 5
   key: Texas families experienced food insecurity in 2010-2012
 intro: |
   Solving hunger means going where the facts lead us.
 Browse our original research, policy briefings and datasets below to expand your understanding of the issue.
-Feeding Texas are available to help you interpret and add life to these numbers.
-We also love partnering with academics, students and the data community to fill in the gaps!
+Feeding Texas is available to help you interpret and add life to these numbers.
+We also love partnering with academics, students and the data community to help fill in the gaps!
 calls_to_action:
   - 1
   - 2